 - It’s the dry season—water vegetable plants, non-dormant tropical plants, and bedding plants regularly.

-- Plant heat-tolerant chicory, lettuce, and Swiss chard in shade so that they stay cool when the weather warms.
+- Plant heat-tolerant chicory, lettuce, and Swiss chard in the shade so that they stay cool when the weather warms.